davidjoseph9/py-process-patch/README.md

-# py-process-patch-framework
+# py-process-patch

 ## About
-A set of tools to facilitate patching the memory of processes for modifying their behavior or extending their capabilities.
+A set of tools to facilitate patching the memory of processes running on Windows for modifying their behavior or extending their capabilities.

 ## Features